WRFA Rock and Roll Rundown – February 8, 2024

 THU FEB 08

-- Matt Maloof – Wicked Warren’s – Warren, PA
+- Dean Wells – Wicked Warren’s – Warren, PA

 FRI FEB 09